ThorSport Racing: Johnny Sauter (2019–2022)

 Just days before the Truck Series season opener at Daytona, it was announced that Johnny Sauter would return to the team for the 2019 season.
 However, Sauter's season was marked by controversy and setbacks.
 At Iowa, NASCAR parked him for intentionally wrecking Austin Hill under caution, resulting in a one-race suspension.Myatt Snider was named as Sauter's replacement for the race at Gateway.
 Later in the season, Sauter's playoff hopes were dashed at Las Vegas, where he finished 29th due to an engine failure.
 The issue, which also affected three other trucks, was traced to severe detonation in Ilmor's NT1 engines, caused by a combination of high engine loads and extreme weather conditions.
 Although Ilmor took responsibility for the failures, NASCAR rejected ThorSport's request to reinstate Sauter and Grant Enfinger into the playoffs.

 On February 21, 2020, the No. 13 team was penalized 10 points for an illegal engine oil reservoir tank discovered during pre-race inspection, ahead of the Las Vegas race.
 Despite the penalty, Sauter finished second, behind Kyle Busch, marking his best finish of the season.
 However, he missed the Playoffs for the first time in his career, finishing thirteenth in the final standings.
 In 2021, Sauter achieved his first top-five finish in 20 races at the Fr8Auctions 200.

 In 2022, Sauter's schedule would be reduced from thirteen to just four races, as ThorSport added a new fourth team.
 Despite the limited number of races, Sauter impressed, coming close to winning at Martinsville Speedway and securing another top-five finish at Gateway.

 Hailie Deegan (2023)

 On December 15, 2022, Thorsport announced that Hailie Deegan would drive the No. 13 truck full-time in 2023.
 The No. 98 team would be renumbered to No. 13, with the No. 98 team transitioning to the new number.

-Jake Garcia (2024–present)
+Jake Garcia (2024–2025)

 On November 15, 2023, it was announced that Jake Garcia would move to the No. 13 truck for the 2024 season, replacing Deegan, who is transitioning to a full-time role in the Xfinity Series.
+Garcia struggled throughout the season, only scoring two top-ten finishes, his best being a sixth place at Charlotte.

+Garcia started the 2025 season with a twelfth-place finish at Daytona.
+At Rockingham, Garcia would earn his first career pole.
+Garcia was able to qualify for the Playoffs, his first career appearance, but would be eliminated in the first round.

+Cole Butcher (2026–present)

+On January 15, 2026, it was announced that Cole Butcher will run full-time in the Truck Series for the 2026 season, driving the No. 13 Ford.